Adult Rehabilitative Mental Health Services (ARMHS)

 - Transition to community living services

 “Working in ARMHS is being able to provide support to others during the most challenging moments in their life.
 This job provides the privilege of giving compassion, inspiring hope, and teaching skills required to overcome their current situation.”

 – Reach Mental Health Practitioner

 Individuals interested in receiving ARMHS must meet the following state mandated criteria:

 - Live in Hennepin, Ramsey or Dakota Counties;

 - Be diagnosed with a serious and persistent mental illness (SPMI) such as Major Depressive Disorder, Bipolar Disorder, Schizophrenia, Schizoaffective Disorder, or Borderline Personality Disorder; and

 - Have a functional impairment in 3 or more life domains due to the symptoms of the diagnosed SPMI.

-To apply for these services, please complete the ARMHS Referral Form and submit it to Jessica Cermak, ARMHS Treatment Director, via email at firstname.lastname@example.org or via fax at 952-229-4468.
-If you have further questions about this program, contact Jessica at 952-737-2980.
+To apply for these services, please complete the ARMHS Referral Form and submit it via email to [email protected] or via fax at 952-229-4468.
 Once a referral is received, an assessment will be scheduled to determine if ARMHS is appropriate for the individual referred.